Financed vs Owned: How Does It Affect Car Insurance?

 How you buy your car has insurance implications.
 Financed and owned cars have different insurance requirements because the number of people with an insurable interest in them differs.

-On an outright owned car, you’re usually the only person who has an insurable interest in it.
+On an outright-owned car, you’re usually the only person who has an insurable interest in it.
 This means you can dictate what kind of insurance coverage your car should have.
 As long as you have the mandatory Canadian auto insurance coverage, you can add extra coverage or skip them altogether, depending on your budget and needs.

 With financed cars, your lender also has an insurable interest in the vehicle.
 Most auto loan lenders require full coverage insurance, which includes comprehensive and collision protection.
 This ensures that even if you get in an accident, the lender won’t experience a total loss on its investment.

-Insurance Coverage for Financed Cars
+Getting Insurance Coverage for Financed Cars

 You need full insurance coverage on a financed car if your lender requires it.
 Different lenders have different insurance coverage requirements.